rendleyhq/docs.rendleysdk.com/getting-started/crop.md

 # Crop and Zoom

-The Crop API masks the visible area of a media clip without duplicating the asset.
-Cropping happens in the shader, so it is non-destructive and can be animated through the [Property Animator](/getting-started/property-animator.md).
+The Crop API masks the visible area of a media clip.
+Cropping is a non-destructive action and can be animated through the [Property Animator](/getting-started/property-animator.md).

 ::: info
 Crop is available on [VideoClip](/getting-started/clips/video.md), [ImageClip](/getting-started/clips/image.md), and [GifClip](/getting-started/clips/gif.md).
 It is not available on text, shapes, or Lottie clips.